 “The people who come up here in July and August experience a different world than in January and February,” says Fay.
 In the summer, cottage-goers experience a bustling economy, but come fall, local businesses struggle and seasonal workers lose their paycheque.

-Community bonds are helping Places for People communicate just what that means for housing.
+Community bonds have helped Places for People communicate just what that means for housing.
 “Just as important as raising the money is raising awareness of what the true situation is here in the county,” Jody says.

 Step 2: Prepare